-- Medium to long term reduction of the AIPL business model through client redemptions (persistency risk) or poor performance causing ongoing losses and reduced cash generation; - Late receipt of fee income.
-This is considered low risk due to the diverse client base and direct deduction of asset management charges on pooled assets in the fund; - Exceptional fines or other operational risk event crystallisation; - Mismatches in revenue collection compared to operating outflows and dividend payments; and - High levels of bad debt write-offs.
+- Medium to long term reduction of the AIPL business model through client redemptions (persistency risk) or poor performance causing reduced fee income and leading to reduced cash generation; - Late receipt of fee income.
+This is considered low risk due to the diverse client base and direct deduction of asset management charges on pooled assets in the fund; - Exceptional fines or other operational risk event crystallisation; - · Mismatches in revenue collection compared to operating outflows and dividend payments; and - High levels of bad debt write-offs.